If you’re like most business owners, you fall into one of two groups:

 Many WordPress themes are designed to be responsive (aka mobile-friendly), meaning your customers won’t be challenged to use your website on their smartphones.
 And the WordPress dashboard is designed to work on smartphones as well as full-sized PCs — so you can easily manage your website from anywhere.

 9. WordPress is mature.
-WordPress is over ten years old.
+WordPress is over seventeen years old.
 During the past decade, WordPress has been refined, tested, and enhanced.
 In the process, it has evolved into a world-class web publishing system.

 When you choose WordPress, you have complete control over your website.
 As a business owner, that may be the ultimate reason to use WordPress.